noxdafox/pebble/doc/index.rst

        .. note::

-          The *thread_pool* decorator is working as a simple decorator: no thread is started at decoration time but when the decorated function is actually called.
+          The *thread_pool* decorator is working as a simple decorator (turns a function into a ThreadPool): no thread is started at decoration time but when the decorated function is actually called.

     .. decorator:: process(callback=None, timeout=None)